solana-labs/solana-program-library/docs/src/token-2022/onchain.md

 Token-2022 adds a new type called `StateWithExtensions`, which allows you to deserialize the base type, and then pull out any extensions on the fly.
-It's very close to the same cost as the normal `unpack`.
+It's very close to the cost of a normal `unpack`.

 Everywhere in your code, wherever you see `Mint::unpack` or `Account::unpack`, you'll have to change that to: